TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-changefeed.md

 The change feed processor can distribute compute across multiple instances automatically.
 You can deploy multiple instances of your application using the change feed processor and take advantage of it, the only key requirements are:

-1. All instances should have the same lease container configuration.
+1. All instances should have the same lease container configuration
 1. All instances should have the same workflow or processor name.
 In the case of V2, this is the `LeaseCollectionPrefix` configuration.
 1. Each instance needs to have a different instance name (`WithInstanceName`).